KomarDL/game-of-life/README.md

 # game-of-life
-Realization of the Conway's Game of Life
+Implementation of the Conway's Game of Life

 # Project roadmap
 Implement: